tim-hardcastle/sorting-sccs/sorting-sccs.md

 I claim that the following performs such a sort.

 For convenience of exposition, in what follows I do not pass the graph G as a parameter.
-This is because we want the annotation as to whether a node in the graph has been visited to be a piece of "global state", as it were — if it has been visited by one branch of a recursive call, it should be perceived as visited by another.
-That way our algorithm will have to visit each node only once.
+This is because we want the annotation as to whether a node in the graph has been visited to be a piece of "global state", as it were — if it has been visited by one branch of a recursive call, it should be perceived as visited by another, and explicitly passing it around would obscure that point.

 So.
 The algorithm: